betaoab/front-end-interview/README.md

 * In order to submit your work, please email your compressed project at `solen@betao.se`
 * If you are time-constrained, any work-in-progress project can still be submitted and we will take it into account.
 * If you have any questions or concerns, please send a message to Solen (solen@betao.se) or call him at `+46736270944`
+* The code submitted as part of this application is not to be used by Betao AB for any purposes besides review, and it belongs fully to the candidate.
+Its only use by the company will be to assess the candidate's skills.